That Dragon, Cancer

 Reviews

-- Incredibly touching and emotional experience that resonates deeply with players.
+- Incredibly touching and emotional experience that resonates deeply with players, especially those who have faced loss or cancer in their lives.

-- Heavy religious themes may alienate non-religious players and detract from the overall experience.
+- The heavy religious themes throughout the game can alienate non-religious players and detract from the overall emotional impact for some.

 - 24 % positive mentions